 Students need opportunities to analyze patterns in words.
 Looking at the spellings of words and how they can be grouped together help students connect words that are alike.
+For example, students may sort words by digraphs, vowels, prefixes, suffixes, and syllables.
 With repetition and practice, students can sort the words more fluently.

 Writing Sorts and Spelling Pyramids